echronos/echronos/components/rigel/docs.md

 For application correctness, it is crucial that task signals are [configured](#task-signal-configuration) and used correctly.
 The system configuration needs to be correct in the sense that each task signal is configured for the correct set of tasks, i.e., all tasks that receive and handle that signal.
-The application implementation needs to be correct in the sense that each task signal is only sent to and handled in the set of tasks configured in the system configuration.
+The application implementation needs to be correct in the sense that each task signal is sent only to and handled only in the set of tasks configured in the system configuration.

 For correctness, it is necessary and sufficient that the implementation does not send a task signal to a task outside the configured task set.
 For efficiency, it is recommended to configure signals as task signals with as small task sets as possible.